Our Team

 Maxine Dobro is Of Counsel to Iredale & Roth.
 Max comes to I&R with more than four decades of invaluable experience practicing criminal law, bringing the wisdom and perspective that can only come from a career of top-flight advocacy.
 She is a dean of the criminal-defense bar in Southern California.

 In the course of her career, Max has represented hundreds of clients facing the full range of criminal charges.
 Her prior representations have included cases charging racketeering and gang activity; international and nationwide drug trafficking conspiracies; alien-trafficking conspiracies; Medicare, securities, mail, and wire frauds; fraudulent billing schemes; murder; rape; arson; kidnapping; human trafficking; robbery and armed bank robbery; burglary; domestic violence; firearms trafficking; crimes against children; and many other offenses.
 In these and countless other matters, she has developed unmatched experience and expertise in both federal and state cases.
-She too has developed substantial expertise helping clients located outside the United States navigate our criminal-justice system.

 Max is a graduate of California Western School of Law and Boston University.